ingef/conquery/docs/Concept JSONs.md

 ---

 ## Base CTCondition
-a condition in a Concept
+These represent guard conditions.
+A value matches a [ConceptElement](#ConceptElement) if it matches its condition and its parent

 Different types of CTCondition can be used by setting `type` to one of the following values: